-On this day, 4 May in 1942, the pivotal four-day Battle of the Coral Sea commenced, seeing US and Australian allies defeat the advancing Japanese Empire, dramatically changing the direction of WWII in the Pacific.
+On 4 May 1942, the pivotal four-day Battle of the Coral Sea commenced, seeing US and Australian allies defeat the advancing Japanese Empire, dramatically changing the direction of WWII in the Pacific.

 This strategic Allied victory thwarted Japan's Pacific aspirations.
-By failing to take Port Moresby by sea - and isolate Australia from America - Japan turned its efforts to capturing via an overland PNG route: the four-month Kokoda Campaign later in 1942.
+By failing to take Port Moresby by sea – and isolate Australia from America – Japan turned its efforts to capturing the city via an overland PNG route, triggering the four-month Kokoda Campaign later that year.

 Commemorate the Battle of the Coral Sea by: